EmperorNumerius/Forge/Website/README.md

 Run ```npm run dev```

 #### Note from Malav:
-The project will look something like this: (For those updating thier own repos, certain older deployments via vercel will be broken as they aren't configured correctly with the new changes) (edited)
+The project will look something like this: (For those updating thier own repos, certain older deployments via vercel will be broken as they aren't configured correctly with the new changes)